Apple to bring Parler back to its App Store

 Major tech platforms cut ties with Parler following the attack by supporters of Republican former President Donald Trump at the Capitol that left five people dead.
 They accused the app, which is backed by prominent Republican Party donor Rebekah Mercer, of failing to police violent content on its service.

-It was not clear what changes that Parler, which has styled itself as a free-speech space for those seeking an alternative to major platforms like Facebook Inc and Twitter, had made to the app or its moderation.
+It was not clear what changes that Parler, which has styled itself as a free-speech space for those seeking an alternative to major platforms like Facebook Inc (FB.O) and Twitter (TWTR.N), had made to the app or its moderation.

 Apple's letter said the updated Parler app would be available immediately upon Parler releasing it.